karimarttila/java/webstore-demo/simple-server/README.md

   });
 ```

 As you can see from the example in Clojure and Javascript we can treat data as data, in Java not so much.
+In Java if you want to create Java-ish code you have to implement class this and class that for your data.
+In Clojure you can just use Clojure native data structures in code, and in Javascript JSON data structures, which makes much more sense and makes the code more readable as well.

 # Conclusions